akaanirban/NSL-Spindle/README.md

 - Replace cloud sink with program to log output
     - Write to file?
     - Write to database?
+- Modify Query manager to read from database

 ### (Some) Database Options